Latest news, Wikipedia summary, and trend analysis.

 Based on Wikipedia pageviews and search interest, this topic gained significant attention on the selected date.

-The Holy Roman Empire was a large and complex polity comprised of and controlling much of Northern, Central and Western Europe, headed by a royal and usually elected Holy Roman Emperor.
+The Holy Roman Empire, also known as the Holy Roman Empire of the German Nation after 1512, was a polity comprising and controlling much of Central Europe and Western Europe, headed by the Holy Roman Emperor and characterized by a decentralized political structure.
 It developed in the Early Middle Ages, and lasted for a millennium until its dissolution in 1806 during the Napoleonic Wars.
-Initially, it comprised three parts—Germany, Italy, and Burgundy—held together mostly by the emperor's overlordship.
-By the 15th century, imperial governance had become concentrated in and upon the Kingdom of Germany — the empire's effective control over Italy and Burgundy had largely disappeared — and thus from the time of the renaissance it increasingly became known as the Holy Roman Empire of the German Nation.
+Initially, it consisted of three parts—Germany, Italy, and Burgundy—held together by the emperor's overlordship.
+By the 15th century, imperial governance had become concentrated in and upon the Kingdom of Germany, as the empire's effective control over Italy and Burgundy had largely disappeared.

 Read more on Wikipedia →This topic has recently gained attention due to increased public interest.
 Search activity and Wikipedia pageviews suggest growing global engagement.